goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

 - On the right side, the output of the playbook run is shown.
 Click on a node underneath a task and see that detailed information are provided for each task of each node.

 After the Job has finished go to the main **Jobs** view: All jobs are listed here, you should see directly before the Playbook run an SCM update was started.
-This is the Git update we configured for the **Project** on launch\!
+This is the Git update we configured for the **Project** on Job Template launch\!

 ## Challenge Lab: Check the Result

 Time for a little challenge:

-  - Use an ad hoc command on both hosts to make sure Apache has been installed and is running.
+  - Use an ad hoc command on all hosts to make sure Apache has been installed and is running.

 You have already been through all the steps needed, so try this for yourself.